Hibiscus: Description

-The leaves are alternate, ovate to lanceolate, often with a toothed or lobed margin (dentate).
+Vegetative characteristics

+Hibiscus are annual or perennial, 0.1–4 m tall shrubs, subshrubs, trees, or herbs with alternate, usually stipulate, petiolate leaves with an entire or lobed margin.
+The leaf venation is pinnate or palmate.

+Generative characteristics

 The flowers are large and conspicuous.
-They are trumpet-shaped, with five or more petals, colour from white to pink, red, blue, orange, peach, yellow or purple, and from 4–18 cm broad.
+They are trumpet-shaped, with five or more petals, colour from white to pink, red, blue, orange, peach, and from 4–18 cm broad.